 Sitting at well over one million square feet, this project has been one of our most complex for Downtown.
 The financing of the building includes a unique structure that made the project financially possible."

 - Kourtny Garrett, President and CEO, Downtown Dallas Inc.

 In Good Company

-Four DART lines stop at the footsteps of The Drever’s door, including a train that runs to DFW International Airport.
-The Drever is located in the center of the city’s burgeoning central business district with a DART station out its back steps.
-The Main Street District outside The Drever’s front entrance doors is a vibrant neighborhood corridor.
+Four DART lines stop at the footsteps of THE DREVER’s door, including a train that runs to DFW International Airport.
+THE DREVER is located in the center of the city's burgeoning central business district with a DART station located along one side of the building.
+The Main Street District outside THE DREVER’s front entrance doors is a vibrant neighborhood corridor.

 Dallas is part of the 4th largest metropolitan area in the nation – its population of 6.945 million has increased almost 5% since 2013.

 Compared to New York City at $9,411 and Los Angeles at $9,705, average retail sales per capita in Dallas are $12,837, contributing to its financial strength and stability.

 Third in the nation for the number of jobs added and the rate of job growth, especially in the more lucrative professional and business sectors.